vasanthk/functional-js/README.md

 When data is immutable, it’s state cannot change after it’s created.
 If you want to change an immutable object, you don’t.
 Instead, you create a new object with the changed value and point your reference to it.

+Why does functional programming use immutable data in the first place?

+In short, immutable data is important because we need to be able to attach dependable, unchanging values to our functions.
+Something crazy happens when you treat all data as fixed values: the concept of time goes away.

+Goodbye to side-effects that can change an expression’s value.
+Goodbye to worrying about whether some piece of data is the same as what you expected it to be.
+When you have this guarantee, functions can now be evaluated at any time and in any order and the result is guaranteed to always be the same.

 ## Reference

 [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0#.ip0v7pbkq)